 Already Napoleon found his way to Auerstedt

-In the small Thuringian town of Auerstedt, there has been a large willow palace for more than twenty years.
+In the small Thuringian village of Auerstedt, there has been a large willow palace for more than twenty years.
 This willow palace, as well as its woods and meadows around it, will host us in August.

 We are curious to see how warm the late summer will be.
 Since we will be doing everything outdoors, you might want to pack one more pair of yoga pants 😉